 The voyageurs measure the distance by pipes.
 At the end of a certain time there is a pause, and they light their pipes and smoke for about five minutes, then the paddles go off merrily again, at the rate of about fifty strokes in a minute, and we absolutely seem to fly over the water.
-"Trois pipes," are about twelve miles.
-We breakfasted this morning on a little island of exceeding beauty, rising precipi-In front we had the open tately from the water. lake, lying blue, and bright, and serene, under the morning sky, and the eastern extremity of the Manitoolin Island; and islands all around as far as we The feeling of remoteness, of the procould see. found solitude, added to the sentiment of beauty: it was Nature in her first freshness and innocence, as she came from the hand of her Maker, and before she had been sighed upon by humanity-defiled at once, and sanctified by the contact.
+"Trois pipes" are about twelve miles.
+We breakfasted this morning on a little island of exceeding beauty, rising precipitately from the water.
+In front we had the open lake, lying blue, and bright, and serene, under the morning sky, and the eastern extremity of the Manitoolin Island; and islands all around as far as we could see.
+The feeling of remoteness, of the profound solitude, added to the sentiment of beauty: it was nature in her first freshness and innocence, as she came from the hand of her Maker, and before she had been sighed upon by humanitydefiled at once, and sanctified by the contact.
 Our little island abounded with beautiful shrubs, flowers, green mosses, and scarlet lichens.
 I found a tiny recess, where I made my bath and toilette very comfortably.
 On returning, I found breakfast laid on a piece of rock; my seat, with my pillow and cloak all nicely arranged, and a bouquet of flowers lying on it.
-This was a never-failing gallanterie, sometimes from one, sometimes from another, of my numerous cavaliers.
+This was a never-failing galanterie, sometimes from one, sometimes from another of my numerous cavaliers.